 If you don’t know where to start with budgeting, then learn.
 We seem to be living in a generation of people that were never educated about money.
 We (or many of us) don’t know how to budget, we don’t know how to save, we don’t know how to invest.
 And it’s biting us in the butt, big time.

 Here’s an awesome course (that I have been working through myself), from Financial Coach Jessi Fearon (jessifearon.com – real life on a budget).
-If you are one of those people that has no idea how to budget, then spend the 49$ on this course and LEARN.
+If you are one of those people that has no idea how to budget, then just spend the 49$ on this course and LEARN.
 A $49 investment today could change your financial world.

-And there is no way around that but learning to budget, learning to understand your money, and taking control of it.
+And there is no way around that but learning to budget, learning to understand your money, and taking control of your money.
 Check out Jessi’s course – The Real Life Money Plan – here, and consider how different your life will be once YOU are the boss of your money.

 Every single month, painfully large (well, not really, but to me they seem large) sums of money leave our bank account on their own and go directly into savings accounts and investment accounts.